 - Purpose.
 The purpose of the FI is to operate a nationwide centralized medical and dental claims processing and payment system to:

 - collect, compile, and organize workload and financial data; and

 - provide statistical and financial reports to the IHS for the administration of its CHS program.

 - Service Class Codes.
 Service class codes indicate the type of service that is provided in an IHS facility, i.e., inpatient, ambulatory, emergency, laboratory services, dialysis, X-ray, dental, etc. The CHS funds are used to pay non-IHS providers who come to the IHS facility and provide their services there.
 For example, a cardiologist who comes every other week to a facility and sees patients.
 This is particularly beneficial in isolated locations as it means that patients who lack transportation are able to obtain the care for which they are eligible.
 The FI pays the following service class codes:

 [The object class code conversion table is in Manual Exhibit 2-3-J. This table provides a crosswalk between the IHS service class codes (SCC) and the IHS health accounting system’s object class codes.]

 21.85 Patient and Escort Travel.
 Includes travel and related costs, e.g., lodging, meals, etc.

 25.2A Medical Lab Services-Outpatient Non-IHS.
-Includes laboratory costs for outpatients at non-Indian contract facilities.
+Includes laboratory costs for outpatients at non-IHS contract facilities.
 If pathologists and lab fees are invoiced together use cost center 25.2A.
 Excludes pathologist's professional fee invoiced separately using cost center 25.4D.